 Tonya Sparks, DVM

-Dr. Tonya Sparks moved to Winston-Salem after graduating from Virginia-Maryland Regional College of Veterinary Medicine.
-Dr. Sparks, originally from upstate New York, earned her BS at the University of Dubuque in Iowa, and her Masters in Microbiology from North Carolina State University in Raleigh.
-Dr. Sparks has worked for several pharmaceutical companies and as a medical editor for peer-reviewed veterinary publications.
-She is currently a member of the Forsyth Humane Society Board of Directors, actively volunteering at the Humane Society for several years.
+Dr. Tonya Sparks, originally from upstate New York, earned her undergrad degree from the University of Dubuque in Iowa, and her Masters in Microbiology from North Carolina State University in Raleigh.
+After going on to graduate from Virginia-Maryland Regional College of Veterinary Medicine, Dr. Sparks moved to Winston-Salem.
+Before joining the ark, Dr. Sparks worked for several pharmaceutical companies and as a medical editor for peer-reviewed veterinary publications.
+She is currently a member of the Forsyth Humane Society Board of Directors and has been an active volunteer at the Humane Society for several years.
 She is also Vice President of the Forsyth Veterinary Medical Association, a certified Fear Free professional (a movement to reduce patient stress associated with veterinary visits), and certified in Veterinary Acupuncture.
 Dr. Sparks is passionate about providing quality preventative health care for pets and their families.